zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

   - no existing certificate with the same `<Certificate's Issuer>:<Certificate's Serial Number>` combination.
   - if certificates with the same `<Certificate's Subject>:<Certificate's Subject Key ID>` combination already exist:
     - the existing certificate must not be NOC certificate
-    - sender must match to the owner of the existing certificates.
+    - the sender's VID must match the `vid` field of the existing certificates.
   - the signature (self-signature) and expiration date are valid.
   - parent certificate must be already stored on the ledger and a valid chain to some root certificate can be built.